 - H4 change of status application (recommended) – if your spouse has H1B.

-In my opinion, filing a change-of-status application to other visa types can help you stay in the US legally with status ‘period of authorized stay‘ but you will have to file the H-1B COS to return to h1b work visa status.
+In our opinion, filing a change-of-status application to other visa types can help you stay in the US legally with the status ‘period of authorized stay‘ but you will have to file the H-1B COS to return to H1b work visa status.

-- Once you stop working on H1B, you are essential ‘out of status’.
+- Once you stop working on H1B, you are essentially ‘out of status’.